copier-org/copier/docs/creating.md

 # Creating a template

-A template is a directory: usually the root folder of a git repository.
+A template is a directory: usually the root folder of a Git repository.

 The content of the files inside the project template is copied to the destination without changes, **unless they end with `.jinja`** (or